 There is a Congressional Liaison Specialist from USCIS who will work with the members of congress and give them an update.
 Again, even, if you submit using members of congress, it will rest in the hands of USCIS and their discretion.
 Just expediting a petition because you will lose job may not be compelling enough for qualifying for expedite request…

 USCIS Expedite Request with Ombudsman

-Check out few H4 Expedite Request Experiences by 3 Users for the above listed options.
+Check out a few H4 Expedite Request Experiences by 3 Users for the above-listed options.